 By Karen Jarldane and Dominique Susani

 I’ve had glimpses of what these cromlechs (another name for stone circles) were used for in different classes I’ve taken over the years with Dominique Susani, European Master Builder and Sacred Geometry expert.
-We actually built one and the fun part was using it afterwards!
+We actually built one and the fun part was using it afterward!
 What you do is walk around the stone circle, this activates and opens the cromlech, sending healing energy to the center.
 Then we took turns standing in the middle feeling the energy generated by our walking around the little megalithic structure.
 It was definitely the highlight of the Cromlech building class!

 In the European tradition stories were about how the energy of stone circles was opened by people turning counterclockwise around them.
 It was called a “Crane Dance and the purpose of it was to activate the stone circle for healing.
 One person would stand in the center while the community danced around it.

-After this class, I knew there was more to ancient stone circles than I first imagined, but still didn’t know how to really open or activate them during my travels.
+After this class, I knew there was more to ancient stone circles than I first imagined but still didn’t know how to really open or activate them during my travels.
 Luckily for me all that changed last month, when Dominique and I decided to analyze Drombeg Stone circle.

 Drombeg stone circle is in Cork County, Ireland.
 It is one of the most famous stone circles in that area.
 After excavating it, the archeologists did a pretty good job re-orienting the stones.
 The circle contains all 17 stones originally used to build it.
 Many times stone circles will be damaged, broken, or scattered around, but with Drombeg, the integrity of the circle was still there.